Could coffee creamer be the secret to the best-tasting matcha drinks you've ever tasted? Let's find out in today's post!

 Aside from matcha, the other ingredients can be substituted with other favorable items.
-Soy or coconut milk can replace almond milk while maple syrup or honey can replace the vanilla extract.
-The whisk can also be substituted with an electric mixer, a blender or simply shaking the mixture in an airtight vessel.
+Soy or coconut milk can replace almond milk, while maple syrup or honey can replace vanilla extract.
+The whisk can also be substituted with an electric mixer, a blender, or simply by shaking the mixture in an airtight vessel.

 The iced matcha green tea latte is probably the most common latte that people make with matcha.